The Best Hotels in Wan Chai, Hong Kong

 Locations don’t get much better than the Burlington Hotel, just a two-minute walk to the Wan Chai MTR station and not much further to Central Plaza and the Hong Kong Arts Centre.
 The 163 rooms are kitted out with modern amenities including an eco-friendly air-conditioning system.
 This 3.5-star hotel is also one of the best-value places to stay in Wan Chai.

-Sitting less than one kilometre from the legendary Happy Valley racecourse, Hotel Indigo is a popular place to stay for horse racing fans travelling to Hong Kong.
+Sitting less than 1km (0.6mi) from the legendary Happy Valley racecourse, Hotel Indigo is a popular place to stay for horse racing fans travelling to Hong Kong.
 The property is upscale, but doesn’t cost a fortune.
-The 138 rooms are beautifully appointed, the external solar panels and glamorous infinity pool are clever design touches and the on-site Cafe Post restaurant is a nod to the historic Old Post Office across the street.
+The 138 rooms are beautifully appointed, the external solar panels and glamorous infinity pool are clever design touches, and the on-site Cafe Post restaurant is a nod to the historic Old Post Office across the street.